-This is a bright and light summer watermelon, strawberry and tomatillo salad.
+This is a bright and light strawberry salad tossed with fresh watermelon and tomatillos.
 It’s the perfect mélange of sweetness and tartness that will fuel your body full of vitamin C!
 Plus, it only takes 10 minutes to make!

 Watermelon, Strawberry and Tomatillo Salad (Vegan)